Porsche SE to use bulk of cash for acquisitions

-FRANKFURT German financial holding company Porsche SE (PSHG_p.DE) plans to use the bulk of its 2.59 billion euros (2.07 billion pounds) in net cash for strategic acquisitions rather than return it to shareholders.
+FRANKFURT German financial holding company Porsche SE (PSHG_p.DE) plans to use the bulk of its 2.59 billion euros ($3.34 billion) in net cash for strategic acquisitions rather than return it to shareholders.

 "Porsche SE intends to use the major portion of its current liquidity for strategic equity investments, focusing along the automotive value chain," the company said in its nine-month earnings statement on Tuesday.